310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% bubble Tetora frown %}
 But it’s not even that anymore.
 Right now, Crimson Production is swelling with power by winning over everyone, including the locals who hate ES, and conspiring with them.

-At this point, even the former vigilantes from Oni have joined them.
+At this point, many of the former vigilantes from Oni have also joined them.

 In other words… Crimson Production, once hated and defeated as an evil force in Okinawa, is now seen as justice within the region.